 A well-trained dog will alert its owner when it smells gluten, helping keep the owner safe from potential gluten contaminants.
 Each dog’s alerts are different and taught individually.

-People with celiac disease, wheat allergies, and gluten intolerance can benefit most from a gluten-detection dog, especially if they’re struggling with their diet and health.
 Although, as Kari says, not everyone needs a gluten-detection dog, and other tools are less time-consuming, less costly, and can still keep you safe.

 Where Can You Buy a Gluten-Detection Dog?

 There are several ways to acquire a gluten-detection dog.
 One way is to purchase a trained dog from a company such as Nosey Dog Detection Partners.

 Once the dog has completed its training, which takes about one year, the new handler will undergo rigorous training to learn how to work with the dog and continue reinforcement training.

 However, many people will decide to train a gluten-detection dog on their own, using professional gluten-detection dog training services from CreScent Service Dogs, Willow Service Dogs, and Creating New Tails, to name a few.

 Before acquiring a dog, Kari recommends that you consult a professional and established gluten-detection dog trainer to assess whether a particular dog is cut out for the job.

 Kari told me she purchased Birdie from a reliable breeder, such as Family Loved Labs, who started “imprinting” Birdie as a sniffing service dog when she was just 14 days old.